 Free Things to do in Venice off the Beaten Track

 Here are some of my favourite free things to do in Venice which you might not have considered before.
-However, step away from the crowds and find some hidden gems which you can enjoy for free!
+I’d recommend spending several days in Venice so you have time to step away from the crowds and find some hidden gems which you can enjoy for free.

 One of my favourite things to do in Venice, gondola spotting is ridiculously easy as there seems to be hundreds of gondolas floating down every canal.
 Find a bridge with a pretty backdrop and snap a classic Venice scene.
 It’s free, and arguably more enjoyable than paying for your own gondola ride!

 This beautiful church provides a gorgeous backdrop for photographs all along the canal, and up close it is just as stunning.
 It is free to visit inside, but a strict conservative dress-code is in place so dress appropriately or bring your cover-up from St Mark’s Basilica.

 This lovely church is like an art gallery inside, as the walls are adorned with paintings.
 Pick up an information card which has details of the artwork around the church, including one of Tintoretto’s last paintings “The Last Supper”.
 The €6 charge to go up the bell tower is also well worth the money, for some of the best views in Venice.